Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Conclusions

-These results have an application in fractional QFT, a framework proposed to construct a consistent perturbative theory of quantum gravity based on dimensional flow, a property of spacetimes appearing across different theories in the landscape of quantum gravity \cite{Calcagni:2016azd,Carlip:2019onx} and such that geometry and correlation functions change with the probed scale.
-Updating fractional QFTs in general and FQG in particular to the self-adjoint formulation built here, we can place these on a more solid ground and make rapid advances in different directions.
+The results found here have their primary application in fractional QFT, a framework proposed to construct a consistent perturbative theory of quantum gravity based on dimensional flow, a property of spacetimes appearing across different theories in the landscape of quantum gravity \cite{Calcagni:2016azd,Carlip:2019onx} and such that geometry and correlation functions change with the probed scale.
+By updating fractional QFTs in general and FQG in particular to the self-adjoint formulation built here, we can place these on a more solid ground and make rapid advances in different directions.
 The counting of initial conditions done here for the $\B+|\B|^\g$ kinetic term applies immediately to FQG and opens the way to the construction of solutions of the classical equations of motion.
 The latter can be found via the Balakrishnan--Komatsu representation \Eq{Bdot} and would replace the expressions obtained for the non-Hermitian version of the theory \cite{Calcagni:2021aap}.
-Unitarity with the mixed $\B+|\B|^\g$ operator will require a dedicated study that will upgrade the analysis done in \cite{Calcagni:2021ljs,Calcagni:2022shb} for QFTs with a $(-\B)^\g$ kinetic term.
+Unitarity with the mixed $\B+|\B|^\g$ operator will require a dedicated study \cite{CaBr} that will upgrade the analysis done in \cite{Calcagni:2021ljs,Calcagni:2022shb} for QFTs with a $(-\B)^\g$ kinetic term.
+Interestingly, the operator \Eq{Bdot} can also serve as the basis for defining spacetime fractional differential forms as done in \cite{LaNave:2017nex} for spatial slices with the fractional Laplacian $(-\N^2)^\g$.
+This would allow us to return to the program of \cite{Calcagni:2011kn,Calcagni:2011sz} and construct a purely fractional integro-differential structure of spacetime, leading to a radically different field theory with respect to the one with standard Lebesgue measure presented here and in \cite{Calcagni:2021aap,Calcagni:2021ljs,Calcagni:2022shb}.